Deafness is dogs is defined when there is a partial or complete lack/loss of a dog’s capability to hear auditory sounds.

 Also…

-Your veterinarian will also likely perform an examination on your dog’s external ear canal (Otitis Externa) as well so that they can rule out any inflammation or the presence of a “foreign object” within the ear canal that could be “causing” your dog’s hearing loss.
+Your veterinarian will also likely examine your dog’s external ear canal (Otitis Externa) so that they can rule out any inflammation or the presence of a “foreign object” within the ear canal that could be “causing” your dog’s hearing loss.
+Now, if your dog only suffers from unilateral Deafness, it can be harder to detect and can usually only be “detected” through observation or electronic diagnostic tests.

 In cases like these…

-Your veterinarian will do a BAER test (Brainstem Auditory Evoked Response) which gauges the brains response to auditory stimulation.
-(Baer testing is the same test that is used to measure hearing impairment in humans).
+Your veterinarian will do a BAER test (Brainstem Auditory Evoked Response), which gauges the brain’s response to auditory stimulation.
+(Baer testing is the same test used to measure hearing impairment in humans).

-The “cause” of your pet’s deafness isn’t related to some kind of genetic condition, understanding the “root” cause will be essential in determining what “kind” of treatment will be needed.
+When Deafness is congenital, it is not usually treatable, but that does not mean the puppy/dog cannot have a relatively everyday and happy life.
+Positive results show that deaf dogs can be trained to look at their humans and understand hand signals or sign language.
+In other cases where the “cause” of your pet’s Deafness isn’t related to some genetic condition, understanding the “root” cause will be essential in determining what “kind” of treatment will be needed.
 For example, in cases where the hearing loss is due to:

-- Wax buildup or an obstruction, your veterinarian will simply attempt to remove the blockage.
+- If wax buildup or an obstruction, your veterinarian will attempt to remove the blockage.

 - When caused by tumors, surgery may be chosen if it is thought that it may remedy or minimize the acuteness of the hearing loss.

-- And in the cases that are related to toxin or viral exposures, clearly your veterinarian will try to minimize any future exposures and try to mitigate any damage that already occurred.
+- In cases related to toxin or viral exposures, your veterinarian will try to minimize any future directions and mitigate any damage already occurring.

 Which brings us to…